Septic Tank Bacteria: How does a Septic Tank work?

 Septic Tank Bacteria: How does a Septic Tank work?
 There is really no mystery to how septic tanks work.
-Waste tanks in the ground are really not hard to understand and we will help you become the master the operation of your tank before your drain field!
+Waste tanks in the ground are not difficult to understand.
+We will help you master the operation of your tank before your drain field!
 So how does a waste tank work?

 How does a septic tank work?: The homeowner’s concrete septic tank: